Ghee – click here

 This fiery tea packs quite a punch, giving a burst of power to your agni or digestive fire.
 Fill a thermos to take it with you and sip throughout the day to keep your digestion strong and your immune system kicking.

-Stewed Apple Decadence with Dates & Cinnamon – click here
+Apple Date Decadence – click here

 This comforting, wholesomely sweet dish is great for balancing Vata dosha.
 Cooking the apples dispels their otherwise Vata-aggravating hard and crunchy qualities.
+Great for breakfast or an afternoon snack.

 Gingerly Sauced Pears – click here